Randhir Jaiswal

 Randhir Jaiswal is an Indian diplomat of 1998 batch of Indian Foreign Service and is currently serving as the Official Spokesperson of the Ministry of External Affairs of India.

 Diplomatic Career

 Randhir Jaiswal is a 1998 batch Indian Foreign Service officer.
 He has served in various capacities in Indian missions abroad and at the Ministry of External Affairs in New Delhi.

 Early career

-Hailing from Muzaffarpur in Bihar, he studied at Bishop Westcott Boys' School, Ranchi, and holds a master's degree in history from Delhi University.
+Jaiswal was raised in Bihar.
+He studied at Bishop Westcott Boys' School in Ranchi, and holds a master's degree in history from Delhi University.

 Jaiswal's early postings included assignments in Portugal, Cuba, South Africa, and at India's Permanent Mission to the United Nations in New York.

 Consul General of India in New York

 In July 2020, Jaiswal was appointed as the Consul General of India in New York.
 During his tenure, he was actively involved in the repatriation of Indian Americans during the COVID-19 pandemic and worked to strengthen the bonds between India and the US.